wp-plugins/6scan-backup/readme.txt

 = 2.2.8 =
 * Changed path references from 'direct' access constants (like 'ABSPATH') to their wp_filesystem counterparts (like $wp_filesystem->abspath).
 This is used to create backups in filesystems, where FTP credentials are required to access the files (Read/write permissions issues)

+= 2.3.0 =
+* Fixed a bug during install with wp_filesystem()
+* When user clicks "Activation" he sees a local page with terms, textbox for his email address and an "Install" button.
+Registration data (user's email and url) will be passed to 6Scan server only after user clicks Install.
+* Supports Wordpress 3.5

+= 2.3.1 =
+* Minor bugfixes

 == Upgrade Notice ==